MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 > [!NOTE]
 > A Guest account is a default member of the Guests security group.
 People who do not have an actual account in the domain can use the Guest account.
 A user whose account is disabled (but not deleted) can also use the Guest account.The Guest account does not require a password.
 You can set rights and permissions for the Guest account as in any user account.
 By default, the Guest account is a member of the built-in Guests group and the Domain Guests global group, which allows a user to sign in to a domain.
 The Guest account is disabled by default, and we recommend that it stay disabled.

-The Guests applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Guests applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |